riceissa/breathing/doc.md

 ## Breath holds

-breath holds in general scare me, and i think it's fine if you don't want to do them. really tiny ones (like 1--5\ seconds) might be good, just to get yourself used to the idea that not breathing for a few seconds isn't going to kill you (you can even have a pulse oximeter on your finger as you do breath holds, to prove to yourself that your oxygen saturation doesn't drop or only drops an insignificant amount, like 1\ percentage point); so i still do include [Many small breath holds] in my suggested exercises. some buteyko books like artour's have more safety information about breath holds.
+breath holds in general scare me, and i think it's fine if you don't want to do them. really tiny ones (like 1--5\ seconds) might be good, just to get yourself used to the idea that not breathing for a few seconds isn't going to kill you (you can even have a pulse oximeter on your finger as you do breath holds, to prove to yourself that your oxygen saturation doesn't drop or only drops an insignificant amount, like 1\ percentage point); so i still do include [Introductory exercise: Many small breath holds] in my suggested exercises. some buteyko books like artour's have more safety information about breath holds.

 this is also one of the reasons i prefer [Capnometry biofeedback], because it gives you a way to measure progress without taking Control Pauses. (at least initially, until your baseline CO~2~ levels reach a normal 40\ mmHg.)